dosmakcic/VehicleBackendApp/README.md

 ### Features

 - **View Vehicle Makes and Models**
-  - This is view of Make and Model with pagination,filtering and sorting with CRUD possibilities.
+  - This is view of Make and Model with pagination,filtering and sorting with CRUD possibilities. <br />
     ***Vehicle makes***
     ![image](https://github.com/user-attachments/assets/d1182f25-9cab-4e74-a713-516d1194bdba)